StevenBlack/k7waterfront/topic/AbleSailKingston.md

 Able Sail Kingston also [trains its volunteers](http://www.sailing.ca/news/headline.asp?numNewsID=1169).

-See also the CYA page about [http://www.sailing.ca/competitive/events/disabled.shtm](Events for Sailors with Disabilities), and the [http://ontariosailing.ca/Racing/Schedules/AbleSail__2006.php](Ontario Sailing Able Sail page).
+See also the CYA page about [Ontario Sailing Able Sail page](http://www.sailing.ca/competitive/events/disabled.shtm](Events for Sailors with Disabilities), and the [http://ontariosailing.ca/Racing/Schedules/AbleSail__2006.php).

 Address: